crataegustess/better-docker-part1-2024/3-custom-base-images/readme.md

 Build common things separately!
 And only on one cadence (not once per project)

-NB In a business context this would probably involve a private conatiner image registry such as aws ECR or github packages.
+NB In a business context this would probably involve a private container image registry such as aws ECR or github packages.
 For this exercise, your own machine will supply the custom image

 ## Exercise